 - A current resume that includes background and relevant employment history.

-- A personal statement, two pages maximum, that outlines your purpose in applying to the MPA program.
+- A personal statement, two pages maximum, that outlines your purpose in applying to the MIT program.

 101 Diefenbaker Place

 Saskatoon, SK S7N 5B8